tofi92/jkajaplusserver-docker/README.md

-# Jedi Knight - Jedi Academy Dedicated Server & JA+
+# Jedi Knight - Jedi Academy Server with OpenJK & JA++ in Docker

+This is a quick modification of tofi92's original Docker image to use OpenJK and JA++ (instead of the vanilla dedicated server and JK+ respectively).

+Should work with vanilla/OpenJK/EternalJK clients.

 **!!You need the original asset files for this to work!!**